Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/ChatGPT Ads to Come in 2026.md

 **For mobile performance teams, this means:**

-â€¢ Higher purchase intent in fewer steps
+• Higher purchase intent in fewer steps
-â€¢ Targeting based on problem statements, not demographics
+• Targeting based on problem statements, not demographics
-â€¢ Recommendations delivered at the exact emotional trigger point
+• Recommendations delivered at the exact emotional trigger point
-â€¢ Zero friction between question and action
+• Zero friction between question and action
-â€¢ New top-of-funnel and mid-funnel territory before Meta and Google
+• New top-of-funnel and mid-funnel territory before Meta and Google
-â€¢ Campaigns built around conversations, not creatives
+• Campaigns built around conversations, not creatives

 AI becomes the new inventory surface.
 Context becomes the new placement.

-#### Industryâ€™s Take?
+#### Industry’s Take?

 ![](https://www.gamigion.com/wp-content/uploads/2025/12/image-60-765x1240.png)

 ### Replacing Google?

-*â€œChatGPT ads will kill Google Ads.â€*
+*“ChatGPT ads will kill Google Ads.”*

 Not yet.
-**Hereâ€™s why:**
+**Here’s why:**

-â€¢ Google still owns peak intent
+• Google still owns peak intent
-â€¢ Google has twenty years of conversion data
+• Google has twenty years of conversion data
-â€¢ Performance teams want predictable and scalable outcomes
+• Performance teams want predictable and scalable outcomes
-â€¢ ChatGPT is strong for discovery, Google still dominates demand capture
+• ChatGPT is strong for discovery, Google still dominates demand capture
-â€¢ Google has mature attribution, APIs and cross-channel measurement
+• Google has mature attribution, APIs and cross-channel measurement

 ChatGPT does not replace Google.
 It adds a **new layer above it**.